unccd/Prais4-reporting-manual/SO1.md

 _Step 2: Assess available data_

 UNCCD provides prefilled data in the PRAIS 4 platform.
 The ISRIC SoilGrids250m dataset is used to obtain a default SOC stock baseline.
-Default estimates of SOC stock changes are based on a modified Tier 1 method for [mineral soils](a "For more information see: ‘Default data: methods and interpretation.
+Default estimates of SOC stock changes are based on a modified Tier 1 method for mineral soils[^5].
+Since there are currently no known global data at a sufficient resolution to obtain information for the management and input change factors, the dynamic component informing SOC trends is land cover used as a proxy for land-use change.
+[^5]: For more information see: ‘Default data: methods and interpretation.
 A guidance document for 2018 UNCCD reporting’ available at: https://prais.unccd.int/sites/default/files/helper_documents/3-DD_Guidance_EN_1.pdf.").
-Since there are currently no known global data at a sufficient resolution to obtain information for the management and input change factors, the dynamic component informing SOC trends is land cover used as a proxy for land-use change.

 However, Parties may report their estimates using national SOC stock data (adopting the Tier 2 or Tier 3 approach) if they meet the specifications listed in table 1.

 _Table 14.
 Data specifications for SO 1-3 indicator_